-The third-party administrator of the Pool is BML.
+Payable to third-party administrator - The third-party administrator of the Pool is VHBA.
 In exchange for all the administrative services provided by the third-party administrator, the Pool paid an administrative fee on a per month basis.
-Total amounts paid to the third-party administrator were \$3,834,471 and \$2,748,270 for the years ending December 31, 2021 and 2020, respectively.
-These expenses are included in claims processing costs in the statement of revenues, expenses, and changes in net position.
-Amounts payable to the third-party administrator for these services were \$653,374 and \$249,054 at December 31, 2021 and 2020, respectively.
+Total amounts paid to the third-party administrator were \$3,703,974 and \$3,132,583 for the years ending December 31, 2022 and 2021, respectively.
+These expenses are included in claims processing costs in the statements of revenues, expenses, and changes in net position.
+Amounts payable to the third-party administrator for these services were \$338,716 and \$261,680 at December 31, 2022 and 2021, respectively.

 In 2021, the Pool entered into a contract with Ensemble of Albuquerque LLC, a third-party case management provider.
 In exchange for all case management services provided by the paid third-party case manager, the Pool paid a case management fee on a per member per month basis.
-Total amounts paid to the third-party case manager were \$310,195 for the year ending December 31, 2021, which is included in general and administrative expenses in the statement of revenues, expenses, and changes in net position.
-Amounts payable to the third-party for these services were \$391,694 at December 31, 2021.
+Total amounts paid to the third-party case manager were \$2,718,207 and \$701,888 for the years ending December 31, 2022 and 2021, respectively which is included in claims processing costs in the statements of revenues, expenses, and changes in net position.
+Amounts payable to the third-party for these services were \$217,871 and \$391,694 at December 31, 2022 and 2021, respectively.